 - President and CEO.
 Mr. Grunewald has served in the Farm Credit System since June 2, 1980.
 He has served as President/CEO since 1992.
-He is a board member on the Farm Bureau Foundation, an organization to promote Oklahoma agriculture; a board member for Oklahoma Grain & Stocker Producers, an organization to promote and benefit grain and stocker producers in Oklahoma; on the Advisory Board for the Oklahoma Agricultural Enhancement Program, an organization to develop agriculture programs in the state of Oklahoma; and a past board member of the National Young Farmers Education Association, an organization to promote young farmers and ranchers, and past board member of the Panhandle Economic Development, a organization to promote economic growth in the Oklahoma Panhandle. - Mike McDonald Chief Credit Officer.
+He is a board member on the Farm Bureau Foundation, an organization to promote Oklahoma agriculture; and on the Advisory Board for the Oklahoma Agricultural Enhancement Program, an organization to develop agriculture programs in the state of Oklahoma.
+He is a past board member of the National Young Farmers Education Association, an organization to promote young farmers and ranchers; a past board member for Oklahoma Grain & Stocker Producers, an organization to promote and benefit grain and stocker producers in Oklahoma; and past board member of the Panhandle Economic Development, an organization to promote economic growth in the Oklahoma Panhandle. - Mike McDonald Chief Credit Officer.
 Mr. McDonald has served in the Farm Credit System since January 31, 1996.
 He has served as Chief Credit Officer since December 2003.
-He also has a part-time farming and ranching operation and is a director for Northwest Travelers, Inc., a summer baseball program. - Jamie Shirkey Chief Financial Officer.
+He also has a part-time farming and ranching operation; involved in oil, gas and wind production; residential rental properties and is a director/manager for Northwest Travelers, Inc., a summer baseball program. - Jamie Shirkey Chief Financial Officer.
 Mrs. Shirkey has served in the Farm Credit System since February 16, 1979.
 She has served as Chief Financial Officer since 1989 and also served as Branch Manager - Vice President of the Elk City office from 2008 through 2009. - Greg Livingston Chief Lending Officer.
 Mr. Livingston has served in the Farm Credit System since January 2, 1992.
 He has served as Chief Lending Officer since January 2008.
 Mr. Livingston served as Chief Operations Officer from 2005 through 2007 and as Vice President of Business Development and Marketing from 2003 through 2004.
 He also has a part-time farming and ranching operation and serves on the Dewey County FSA Board, a government service agency for farmers; serves on the Dewey County Fair Board, an advisory group for a county fair association; and on the Seiling Cemetery Board. - Curtis Constien Chief Operations Officer.
 Mr. Constien has served in the Farm Credit System since May 19, 1980.
 He has served as Chief Operations Officer since January 2008.
 Mr. Constien served as Branch Manager Vice President of the Clinton office from 1989 through 2007.
+He is a board member for Midwestern Oklahoma Development Authority, a public trust organized in 1969, for the purpose of administration and development of the Clinton-Sherman Airport.